evelynasmith/BrockLibraryNowandThen/pages/about.md

 # About The Gallery
 Brock Library Now and Then is our way of celebrating Brock University's six decades.
 Take a walk around the James A. Gibson Library and the Map, Data, GIS Library and view photos of students and spaces over the years.
+The majority of these images are from the University Photo Collection held in the Archives and Special Collections.